cyberhappy/Phishing-Script/README.md

 # Phishing-Script
+**Version 1.0** <br />
-This is a Phishing script that allows you to make a phishing Facebook web page
+This is a Facebook phishing script that allows you to make facebook phishing web page to use this script just follow this simple installation process
+## Installation